 Online art talks from Arnolfini

-There are also live online events during lockdown down as part of the modern art gallery’s Art in the City series.
+There are also videos to watch as part of the modern art gallery’s Art in the City series.

 You can make a donation to Arnolfini here.

 Science fun to enjoy at home with We The Curious

 The brilliant science centre was due to reopen in November with Project What If, a massive new exhibition, after being closed since March.
 That has sadly been delayed but can you find out more about what’s to come here.
 Please make a donation.

 There are also lots of great videos including science experiments to try at home on the We The Curious YouTube channel.